numberly/django-promoter/README.rst

 .. code:: bash

-    $ ./manage.py promote username
+    $ ./manage.py demote username

 Why would I use this ?
 ----------------------

-There are some specific some use-cases, such as the one I encountered, which was about having some users on an LDAP server, and I had some issues granting superuser rights to myself.
+There are some specific some use-cases, such as the one you can encounter, while having a RO backend.
+(Such as LDAP)

-I didn't find such a tool, so I made this simple commands.

-In addition, I'm totally a CLI guy, I plan on not having to log into the admin panel, because it's not really my thing.

 .. |License: MIT| image:: https://img.shields.io/badge/License-MIT-yellow.svg
    :target: https://opensource.org/licenses/MIT